blakeruprecht/blakeruprecht.github.io/content/working.md

 	- *Emails* are a chance to show that you are polite and responsive.
 	- *Interviews* are a change to talk about your skills and get a vibe check.

-## My Mission
-I want to be a ***Technical Consultant***.
-I simplify complexity.
-I teach, write, and build tools that help people think clearly and act decisively.

 ## [My Resume](/cv-Blake-Ruprecht.pdf)
 What I can do, what I’ve done, how I learned